 The Company's principal activities revolve around mineral resource exploration in Australia.
-The Company's assets include the Princhester Magnesite project in Queensland, and a net smelter royalty over the Bushranger Copper project in New South Wales.
+The Company's assets include its interest in the Koojan Ni-PGE project in Western Australia, the Killaloe gold project in Western Australia and the Princhester Magnesite project in Queensland.